UMWEDU/umw-residencelife-sync/_pages/details.md

 <strong>Homesteading</strong>: Homesteading allows current undergraduate residential students living in certain designated spaces within upperclass buildings (except UMW Apartments and any first-year residence hall where upperclassmen live, such as Custis) the option to keep their current room assignment for the 2016-2017 Academic Year.

-In order to participate in this pre-process you must submit the housing application <a href="https://orgsync.com/59554/forms/66700">homesteading form in MyUMW</a> by February 26<sup>th</sup>.
+In order to participate in this pre-process you must submit the housing application <a href="https://orgsync.com/59554/forms/66700">homesteading form in myUMW</a> by February 26<sup>th</sup>.
 Approved students will be assigned during Spring Break.

 <strong>Eagle Landing Mixed Sex</strong>: A group of four current students consisting of two females and two males may choose to live together in one apartment (the females in one double room, and the males in the other double room) in Eagle Landing.

-In order to participate in this pre-process you must submit the housing application as well as the <a href="https://orgsync.com/59554/forms/131495">Eagle Landing Mixed Sex Suite Form</a> in MyUMW by February 26<sup>th</sup>.
+In order to participate in this pre-process you must submit the housing application as well as the <a href="https://orgsync.com/59554/forms/131495">Eagle Landing Mixed Sex Suite Form</a> in myUMW by February 26<sup>th</sup>.
 Approved students will be assigned during Spring Break.

 <strong>Gender Neutral Housing</strong>:  In order to participate in Gender Neutral Housing students must indicate their desire to live in Gender Neutral Housing on their Housing application.